Hlife97/ATM-system-api-task/README.md

     php artisan migrate

-### You need to create some categories manually, in order to do that you need to run seeder command
+### You need to create some users manually, in order to do that you need to run seeder command

     php artisan db:seed --class=UserSeeder